deeplearninc/relaax/docs/Algorithms.md

     hidden_sizes: [256]             # list to define layers sizes after convolutions

     use_icm: true                   # set to True to use ICM module
-    use_gae: true                   # set to True to use generalized advantage estimation
     gae_lambda: 1.00                # discount lambda for generalized advantage estimation

     use_lstm: true                  # set to True to use LSTM instead of Fully-Connected layers